-If you’re familiar with cats, you’ve probably experienced their tendency to nibble on the plants that you have in your house or your garden.
-Unfortunately, this includes plants that our cats really shouldn’t be eating, such as the prized rose bush that you’ve struggled to keep alive.
+If you’re familiar with cats, you’ve probably experienced their tendency to nibble on the plants that you have in your house or garden.
+Unfortunately, this includes plants that cats really shouldn’t be eating, such as the prized rose bush that you’ve struggled to keep alive.
 Fortunately, roses alone aren’t toxic to cats, though there are several plants with “rose” in the name that are toxic.

 While roses themselves aren’t toxic, they can be harmful under certain circumstances.
 Cats aren’t made to eat plants, and ingesting even harmless flowers can result in an upset tummy.